mrchocha/Audio-Streaming-in-C/Docs/DOCUMENTATION.md

 `seq_no` represents the sequence number of packet which is sent or received. </br></br>
 `filename` field represents the name of file which client has requested or server is sending. </br></br>
 `buffer` is responsible for containing tha actual data of requested file/song. </br></br>
-`tv` is timestemp for data packet, which denotes the time when packet was sent.	</br></br>
+`tv` is timestamp for data packet, which denotes the time when packet was sent.	</br></br>

 # Server Side
-At the server side first it creates the nesasory bindings for socket,ip-address and ports etc. here server uses "UDP protocol" as socket type. then it waits for any client for handshake request.
+At the server side first it creates the nesasory bindings for socket,ip-address and ports etc. here server uses "UDP protocol" as socket type. then it waits for any client for handshake request with type `REQ`. if connection is sucessfull then it waits for client to send a file name to be transfered wuth packet type `DATA`. now if file is not present at serverside then server sends packet with type `ERROR`. if filwe is present then it sends data of file in chunks of size `MAXLINE` with packet type `DATA` and respective `seq_no` starting from 0.
+After transfarinig each packet it waits for aacknowledgement with packet type `ACK`. if ack is correct then it transfers next chunck else it retransfers the previous chunk.